kentcdodds/rtl-css-js/README.md

 ### `background`

 Right now `background` and `backgroundImage` just replace all instances of `ltr` with `rtl` and `right` with `left`.
-This is so you can have a different image for your LTR and RTL.
+This is so you can have a different image for your LTR and RTL, and in order to flip linear gradients.
 Note that this is case sensitive!
 Must be lower case.
 Note also that it *will not* change `bright` to `bleft`.
 It's a _little_ smarter than that.
 But this is definitely something to consider with your URLs.

 ## Inspiration